Timinator2000/Algorithm-X/docs/22-2025-and-beyond/14-connect-the-colours-part-2-cont.md

     * Safer state updates
     * A natural path to advanced bitboard techniques

     With bitwise operations, the cost of updating or checking your bitmap stays nearly constant.
-Your algorithm’s performance now depends on the logic you’re implementing — not on how huge the bitmap happens to be.
+Your algorithm’s performance now depends on the logic you’re implementing — not on how big the bitmap happens to be.

     ---